How to optimize your Private Email mailbox storage

 If you are using Private Email with an Outlook email client and you added a large email account to Outlook, you may experience application pauses.
 The larger the data file, the more application pauses you may experience.
 You can use this guide for help with optimizing your storage.

-8. Ensure that you receive desired emails only
+7. Ensure that you receive only desired emails

 If you followed all the previous tips and you still need more storage, don’t fret.
 With Private Email, you can distribute email storage among your mailboxes.
-For example, you can add storage to a mailbox that’s almost full, using storage space from another one that doesn’t need the storage assigned to it.
+For example, you can add storage to an almost full mailbox, using storage space from another one that doesn’t need the storage assigned to it.
 Feel free to refer to this guide for help.

 NOTE: It is possible to check how much storage each mailbox is using in your Namecheap account on the page where you manage your Private Email subscription in the Mailboxes section: